SinHouse/python-forexconnect/README.rst

 python-forexconnect for Python 3
 ================================

-This is a Python 3 version of https://github.com/neka-nat/python-forexconnect.git work.
+This is a Python 3 version of the https://github.com/neka-nat/python-forexconnect.git work.

 About